-Best Carrier For Xiaomi Phones In The US?
+What’s the Best Carrier For Xiaomi Phones in the USA?

 Verizon’s network runs predominantly on Band 13 and this band is not supported on Xiaomi phones, so if you want to run a Xiaomi phone on Verizon Wireless you’re out of luck – it simply will not work.

+This means Xiaomi phones will not run on Xfinity Mobile either, as Verizon’s network powers it.

-AT&T is slightly better; it supports two bands that Xiaomi phones use, though this isn’t ideal – more bands is always better.
+AT&T is slightly better; it supports two bands that Xiaomi phones use, though this isn’t ideal – more bands are always better.

-For the best overall band-support, T-Mobile is your best bet for running Xiaomi phones in the USA.
-T-Mobile will deliver solid data support across bands 2, 4, and 12 and this should be more than enough to run your phone properly without any hitches.
+For the best overall band support, T-Mobile is your best bet for running Xiaomi phones in the USA.
+T-Mobile will deliver solid data support across bands 2, 4, and 12, and this should be more than enough to run your phone properly without any hitches.

 Wrapping UP – What’s Best Carrier For Xiaomi Phones in USA?